codefresh-io/docs.codefresh.io/_docs/runtime/monitor-manage-runtimes.md

 The ![](/images/icons/error.png?display=inline-block) icon with the runtime in red indicates either health or sync errors.

 **Health errors**
-Health errors are generated by Argo CD and by CSDP for runtime components.
+Health errors are generated by Argo CD and by Codefresh for runtime components.

 **Sync errors**